 Financial Tools for Dental Students & New Dentists, by Haden Werhan & Travis Slade

 Transitioning from Dental School to Practice Ownership, by Sherry Mostofi

-Licensed general and pediatric dentists, RDHs and other health care providers in California who practice in a federally designated health professional shortage area can apply online by Sept.
-15 for educational loan repayment through the California State Loan Repayment Program.
+Licensed general and pediatric dentists, RDHs and other health care providers who practice in a federally designated health professional shortage area can apply by Sept.
+15 for loan repayment through the California State Loan Repayment Program.